thco227/PortableWashingMachine_BAE305-Project/README.md

   digitalWrite(PumpPin, LOW); }
   ```

 In each cycle, after the times were defined, the same sequence code would run.
-The sequece called on various functions created to fill, spin, drain, and turn the valve on and off.
+The sequence called on various functions created to fill, spin, drain, and turn the valve on and off.
 Before inputing a cycle type into the serial monitor, the user would be prompted to turn the switch toward the resistor on the breadboard if they were ready to start the cycle.
 With the switch toward the resistor, the pin would read LOW.
 When the switch was pressed away from the resistor, the pin would read zero.
 The code used this to create a system in which the cycle could be stopped in the middle.
 This was accomplished by putting an if statement before each step of the cycle.
 When the switch was pushed toward the resistor, it would read LOW, and would allow the code to run.
-If pressed away, the pin would read zero, and the code would stop because the conditions would not be fufilled.
+If pressed away, the pin would read zero, and the code would stop because the conditions would not be fulfilled.
 ```c
 if (digitalRead(OnOffPin)==LOW) fill();